Salesforce.com raises forecast after revenue beats Street

-The world's biggest maker of online sales software said it now expects adjusted earnings of 49-51 cents per share on revenue of $5.30 billion (3.15 billion pounds) to $5.34 billion for the year ending January 2015.
+The world's biggest maker of online sales software said it now expects adjusted earnings of 49-51 cents per share on revenue of $5.30 billion to $5.34 billion for the year ending January 2015.

 Salesforce.com had earlier forecast adjusted earnings of 48-50 cents per share on revenue of $5.25 billion-$5.30 billion.